Find Trade Colleges

 2% Freshmen Loans

-There are 950 full-time undergraduates at Rend Lake College, and 1,802 students altogether.
+The total student population at Rend Lake College is 1,802, which includes 950 full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

-Roughly 2% of students at Rend Lake College take out loans to pay for college.
+2% of Rend Lake College students take out loans to afford college costs.
 The typical student loan amount is $7,036 a year.
-The student loan default rate of 8.1% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 8.1% which is much lower than the average rate of 10.8%!

 #19